 - preparing and publishing statistics

-- improving government services
+- improving publicly funded health services

 - enabling broader health and social support services.

 Information may be used for statistical analysis and research purposes, in line with usual Te Whatu Ora processes and when permitted by the Privacy Act 2020 and Health Information Privacy Code 2020.
 Any reports produced will not contain any identifiable information about you.

 If we need to use or disclose the AIR information for other purposes, we will have this reviewed by the Chief Privacy Officer at Te Whatu Ora and discuss it with the Office of the Privacy Commissioner to make sure your privacy interests are fully considered.
 If considered appropriate, information will only be shared with other persons and organisations under Data Sharing Agreements.
 These Data Sharing Agreements will be developed in accordance with the Privacy Act 2020 and Health Information Privacy Code 2020 and will be approved by the Te Whatu Ora Data Governance group responsible for overseeing the AIR.